Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Abstract

 \section{Abstract}

 Many people have flipped coins but few have stopped to ponder the statistical and physical intricacies of the process.
-In a preregistered study we collected $350{,}757$ coin flips to test the counterintuitive prediction from a physics model of human coin tossing developed by Diaconis, Holmes, and Montgomery (DHM; 2007).
+We collected $350{,}757$ coin flips to test the counterintuitive prediction from a physics model of human coin tossing developed by Diaconis, Holmes, and Montgomery (DHM; 2007).
 The model asserts that when people flip an ordinary coin, it tends to land on the same side it started---DHM estimated the probability of a same-side outcome to be about 51\%.
 Our data lend strong support to this precise prediction: the coins landed on the same side more often than not, $\text{Pr}(\text{same side}) = 0.508$, 95\% credible interval (CI) [$0.506$, $0.509$], $\text{BF}_{\text{same-side bias}} = 2359$.
 Furthermore, the data revealed considerable between-people variation in the degree of this same-side bias.
 Our data also confirmed the generic prediction that when people flip an ordinary coin---with the initial side-up randomly determined---it is equally likely to land heads or tails: $\text{Pr}(\text{heads}) = 0.500$, 95\% CI [$0.498$, $0.502$], $\text{BF}_{\text{heads-tails bias}} = 0.182$.
 Furthermore, this lack of heads-tails bias does not appear to vary across coins.
-Additional exploratory analyses revealed that the within-people same-side bias decreased as more coins were flipped, an effect that is consistent with the possibility that practice makes people flip coins in a less wobbly fashion.
+Additional analyses revealed that the within-people same-side bias decreased as more coins were flipped, an effect that is consistent with the possibility that practice makes people flip coins in a less wobbly fashion.
 Our data therefore provide strong evidence that when some (but not all) people flip a fair coin, it tends to land on the same side it started.
-Our data provide compelling statistical support for the DHM physics model of coin tossing.